Emergency exit lights not working

 When the power was cut, did any light come on?
 If there was some light, even briefly, then the lamp or LED’s and battery must be connected correctly.
 In this case it is probably the battery that either hasn’t been charging correctly or the battery itself is not holding any charge.
 Another way to check this is when the power is normal, was the green charge LED indicator illuminated?

 First thing to change is the battery itself.
 Batteries are designed to last 4 years, but high and low extremes of temperatures and infrequent testing degrades this lifespan.
 When you change to a new battery, you must give it a full 24 hour charge before testing again.
 Even then certain batteries require several cycles of charge / discharge before they reach their 3 hour duration.
+Please note that you MUST use the same spec of battery that is in the original fitting.

 Broken Light